-Best guns in Apex Legends Season 5: Ultimate weapon tier list | Dexerto.com
+Apex Legends Season 7 ultimate gun & weapon tier list - Dexerto

 Mozambique — Shotgun

 What is there to say about the Mozambique that hasn’t already been said?
-The poor tri-shot shotgun is inarguably the worst weapon in the game — unless you’re charting tier lists based on what you find first in every match, and then it’s S-Tier.
+The former tri-shot shotgun is inarguably the worst weapon in the game — unless you’re charting tier lists based on what you find first in every match, and then it’s S-Tier.

+The ‘bique did have a little tweak in Season 6, with its clip size bumped up to four after five seasons with just three in the chamber.
+It didn’t change much, however.

-The low-tier Mozambique is doomed to stay relatively poor forever too; Respawn confirmed they decided to have a few “less good” guns for balance.
-That means we won’t see a respite for the tri-shot shotgun this season.
+The low-tier Mozambique is also doomed to stay relatively poor forever too, with Respawn confirming they decided to have a few “less good” guns for balance.
+That means we won’t see a respite for the four-shot shotgun this season.

 If you do need to grab a ‘bique, however, make sure you ADS and aim for the head.
-If you land three shots against an unarmored enemy, you should deal around 207 damage, which gives you enough time to find a far better weapon.
+If you land four shots against an unarmored enemy, you should deal around 240 damage, which gives you enough time to find a far better weapon.

-Think we put something too high, or too low on the tier list?
-Let us know at @TitanfallBlog, and stick around for all the latest Apex Legends news, updates, guides, and more.
+Think we got something wrong on the list?
+Let us know @TitanfallBlog, and stick around for all the latest Apex Legends news, updates, guides, and more.